Sharks on the Great Barrier Reef

 Bull Sharks, these guys tend to be scavengers and opportunists.
 Humans have encountered problems with these sharks in the mainland estuaries, and boating harbors where the visibility in the water is very low.
 Also early morning or late afternoon sunset these sharks tend to be more active.

-Which sharks have attached humans on The Great Barrier Reef?
+Which sharks have attacked humans on The Great Barrier Reef?